Generic selectors

 Now the focus of Matthew 18 changes from an unrepentant offender to an unforgiving victim.
 Read the next two verses:

-MATTHEW 18:21-22 Then Peter came to Him and said, “Lord, how often shall my brother sin [and cause evil] against me and I forgive him [the offender]?
-Until seven times?”
-22 Jesus said to him, “I do not say to you until seven times, but until seventy times seven.”
+MATTHEW 18:21-22 Then Peter came to Him and said, “Lord, how often shall my brother sin [and cause evil] against me, and I forgive him [the offender]?
+Up to seven times?”
+22 Jesus said to him, “I do not say to you, up to seven times, but up to seventy times seven.

 Here Peter asks a reasonable question—how often are we to forgive an offender?
 The answer is every time the offender truly repents.
 Luke makes this even clearer: